 If research credit is taken but thesis work is not completed, the 599 registration cannot be removed from the record.
-If the work will not be completed, the student must successfully petition for grades to permanently remain as deferred (DFR) in order to receive a degree.
+If the work will not be completed, the student must successfully petition for grades to permanently remain as DFR in order to receive a degree.
 Students will not be certified for a degree with any grades of DFR in their academic record unless a petition has been approved.

-7. Second Degree in a Similar Area:
+Second Degree in a Similar Area

 An individual should not receive another degree for work that is substantially similar to the work used to complete a previous degree.
-Therefore, the Graduate College will generally not allow the awarding of a second graduate degree in an area in which a graduate degree at an equivalent level (master's, doctoral) has already been earned.
-This rule applies to cases where the first degree is from the University or from another domestic or international institution.
+Therefore, the Graduate College will generally not allow the awarding of a second graduate degree in an area in which a graduate degree at an equivalent level (master's or doctoral) has already been earned.
+This rule applies to cases where the previous degree is from this university or from another institution.
 Requests for exceptions may be allowed in cases where it is clear that the student's degree programs differ significantly.
 These decisions are made during the process of admission to the Graduate College or when a change of curriculum is requested.

-8. Graduate Majors:
+Graduate Majors

 A graduate major is an official degree program designation for the academic record.
-The approved graduate majors are listed in the Academic Catalog.

-9. Graduate Minors:
+Graduate Minors

 A graduate minor is an approved program in a secondary area of study that relates to but is outside of a student's chosen major and may be included on an academic transcript.
-A list of campus-approved graduate minors is available in the Academic Catalog.
-As noted in the Policy for Graduate Minors, students majoring in an area of study may not pursue a minor in the same area.
+Students majoring in an area of study may not pursue a minor in the same area.